🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Intestinal malabsorption

-Drugs affecting absorption
+Medications affecting absorption

-How to maximize folate retention in food
+How to maximise folate retention in food

 Cooking methods

-Comparison: natural folate vs. folic acid
+Comparison: natural folate vs folic acid

 Absorption efficiency